What to Wear in Thailand? With Free Printable Checklist

 • Merino wool base layer.

-Pro tip: You will need to cover up when visiting temples, some have clothes for you to hire there.
+Pro tip: You must cover up when visiting temples; some have clothes for you to wear there.

 Thailand Shoes